diegargon/monnet/README.md

 ssh-keygen -R
 ```

-You can force ansible to ignore the host check
+You can force ansible to ignore the host fingerprint check

 ```
 [defaults]